aaliomer/c--/README.md

 # c--
-This is a multiple paradigm language to replace c++ and rust It should be easier to pick up and more productive than Go the top goals of this language are:
+This is a multiple paradigm language to replace c++ and rust.
+It should be easier to pick up and more productive than Go.

+the top goals of this language are:
 - interoperability with c and possibly other functional languages with algebraic data types (why can't we call an elm function? or let elm call c--?)
 - readability. rust and c++ are very difficult to read. nim, go and python are closer to what we want